100 women: Sport

 Nominated by Martin Polley.
 Martin is director of the International Centre for Sports History and Culture at De Montfort University

-This year marks the centenary of one of the most important landmarks in modern British history: the 1918 Representation of the People Act, which gave some women the right to vote in parliamentary elections for the first time.
+The year 2018 marked the centenary of one of the most important landmarks in modern British history: the 1918 Representation of the People Act, which gave some women the right to vote in parliamentary elections for the first time.

 In honour of this milestone, we launched a poll to discover the women you think have done the most to shape the world around them.
 There were 100 women to choose from – nominated by 10 historians, who have each selected 10 women they feel are the most important – from science, technology and sport, to politics and literature.